Tropical Storm Hermine takes aim at Florida

 In Taylor County, farther east, evacuation orders were in place for Dekle Beach, Keaton Beach, Dark Island, Cedar Island, Steinhatchee, Spring Warrior, Econfina and Nutall Rise, CNN affiliate WTXL reported.

+Ten offshore oil and gas platforms in the Gulf of Mexico were also evacuated in anticipation of the storm.

-Hermine (pronounced "Her-MEEN") is moving north at 2 mph and is expected to make landfall in the Florida panhandle's "Big Bend" region late Thursday or early Friday, the hurricane center said.
+Hermine is moving north-northeast at 7 mph, but it's expected to take a more northeastern track later Wednesday.
+It's expected to make landfall in the Florida panhandle's "Big Bend" region late Thursday or early Friday, the hurricane center said.

 It is then forecast to cross Florida before continuing northeast along the coasts of Georgia and the Carolinas.
+Residents in these areas should be prepared for flooding, as Hermine could bring with it up to 10 inches of rain.

 Gov. Rick Scott declared a state of emergency in 42 counties before Hermine even formed.

 Parts of Florida are already feeling Hermine's effects.
 In Pinellas County, the southwest county that is home to Clearwater and St. Petersburg, schools have already been closed for Thursday and a flood warning is in effect.
+Nearby Manatee County also closed schools.

 Residents have been sharing images of high water running through neighborhoods.
 In one video, a man is seen paddleboarding down a street.